 - Grants & Awards

 Why Intercampus Mentorship?

-In recent months, we have occasionally been featuring guest blogs by participants in the Rackham-CRLT Intercampus Mentorship Program, which you can learn more about here.
+In recent months, we have occasionally been featuring guest blogs by participants in the Rackham-CRLT Intercampus Mentorship Program.
+[Edit 5/13/16: The mentorship program ended in 2016, but that need not prevent graduate students and postdocs from setting up highly beneficial mentoring relationships on their own.]
 In this post, Alicia Hofelich, a recent graduate of the Psychology Ph.D. program, writes of the many personal and professional benefits stemming from her experience in the program.